ChalmersGU-data-structure-courses/dsabook/src/markdown/03-analysis-part-1/01-problems-algorithm-and-programs.md

 ## Problems, algorithms, and programs {#analysis-1:problems-and-algorithms}

 ::: TODO
-- Prio 2: Flatten subsections?
-- Prio 2: Shorten the text
+- Prio 2: Shorten the text a bit more?
 :::

 Problems, algorithms, and computer programs are distinct but related concepts